Saymos/wallet-extended/Cubeia Wallet Project Plan (1).markdown

 **Java Wallet Coding Challenge**
 **The task**
 Implement a basic bookkeeping (accounting) application that keeps track of funds.
-Also called a “wallet” in online gaming terminology.
+Also called a "wallet" in online gaming terminology.
 **Deliverables**
 Link to GitHub repository (or similar) or a zip-archive.
 Instructions on how to build and run.
 Basic API documentation.
 **Description & Requirements**